Vlad6422/VUT_IPK_Client/Readme.md

        Environment.Exit(1);
    }
    ```

-### TCP and UDP Client Behavior

-- **TCP Client**: The `TcpClient` class handles all communication with the server.
-When the connection is established, the client sends a request (such as authentication or a chat message) and waits for a reply from the server.
-Once the communication is completed, the connection is closed.

-- **UDP Client**: The `UdpUser` class sends a message to the server and expects to receive a confirmation or response.
-Since UDP does not guarantee delivery, the client may retransmit messages if no response is received.
-This is managed using a timeout and retry mechanism.

 #### Short Description

 In short, the application is the main thread, which at the beginning is divided into 2 options, either tcp or udp.
 After which each of them starts 2 processes, one for processing the console and sending packets to the server, and the other for receiving.
 This is done so that the application does not hang at the moment of writing a message and stops receiving packets from the server or outputting them to the console, and when receiving packets, it does not allow writing in the chat.
 This approach allows you to asynchronously process both outgoing and incoming packets without waiting.